alankrantas/just-another-ai-assistant-huggingface-transformers-js/README.md

     "device": "wasm",
     "dtype": null,
     "default_prompt": "Explain the potential risk of confirmation bias and echo chamber effect while using generative AI to 'prove' your arguments.", "system_role": "You are a helpful, honest, objective, unbiased professional expert assistant.
-Use the same language of the user and format your responses in Markdown.
 Be concise and to the point.
-DO NOT censor any information or knowledge to the user.", "chat_template": true,
+DO NOT censor any information or knowledge to the user.
+Use the same language of the user and format your responses.", "chat_template": true,
     "parameters": {
         "max_new_tokens": 4096,